 If it sounds strange, it is.
 Why would a French employer continue to pay you for doing nothing?
 Why wouldn’t they just fire you?
 Surely it is expensive to pay someone to just hang around and take up space?

-This is because, in France, it is very difficult to fire someone.
+This is because, in France, along with many other employee benefits, it is very difficult to fire someone.
 In the public sector, it is practically impossible to fire someone (teachers, administrators, etc), while in the private sector it is less rigorous, but still quite laborious.

 Even more interestingly, if the employee belongs to the company’s employee union (comité d’entreprise), he cannot be fired at all, at least not without going through the 7 trials of Hercules.